-Sevenoaks School recognises online abuse and exploitation, including sexual abuse and sexual or criminal exploitation, as a safeguarding issue and all concerns will be reported to and dealt with by the DSL, in line with our child protection policy.

-- We will ensure that all members of the community are aware of online child abuse and sexual or criminal exploitation, including the possible grooming approaches which may be employed by offenders to target students, and understand how to respond to concerns. - We will implement preventative approaches for online child abuse and exploitation via a range of age and ability appropriate education for students, staff and parents/carers. - We will ensure that all members of the community are aware of the support available regarding online child abuse and exploitation, both locally and nationally. - If made aware of an incident involving online child abuse and/or exploitation, we will: - act in accordance with our child protection policies and the relevant local safeguarding children partnership procedures. - o store any devices containing evidence securely: - If content is contained on students' personal devices, they will be managed in accordance with the DfE 'searching screening and confiscation' advice. - If any evidence is stored on our network or devices, we will act to block access to other users and isolate the content. - o if appropriate, make a referral to Children's Social Work Service and inform the police via 101, or 999 if a student is at immediate risk. - o carry out a risk assessment which considers any vulnerabilities of student(s) involved, including carrying out relevant checks with other agencies. - inform parents/carers about the incident and how it is being managed and provide support and signposting, as appropriate. - o provide the necessary safeguards and support for students, such as, offering counselling or pastoral support. - review the handling of any incidents to ensure that best practice is implemented; leadership team will review and update any management procedures, where necessary. - We will respond to concerns regarding online abuse and exploitation, regardless of whether the incident took place on our premises or using school provided or personal equipment. - Where possible and appropriate, students will be involved in decision making.
-If appropriate, they will be empowered to report concerns themselves with support, for example if the concern relates to online sexual abuse via the National Crime Agency CEOP Command (NCA-CEOP): www.ceop.police.uk/safety-centre/ - If we are unclear whether a criminal offence has been committed, the DSL will obtain advice immediately through the Education Safeguarding Service, Local Authority and/or police. - We will ensure that the NCA-CEOP reporting tools are visible and available to students and other members of our community, on Firefly.
+- Sevenoaks School recognises online abuse and exploitation, including sexual abuse and sexual or criminal exploitation, as a safeguarding issue and all concerns will be reported to and dealt with by the DSL, in line with our Safeguarding Policy. - We will ensure that all members of the community are aware of online child abuse and sexual or criminal exploitation, including the possible grooming approaches which may be employed by offenders to target students, and understand how to respond to concerns. - We will implement preventative approaches for online child abuse and exploitation via a range of age and ability appropriate education for students, staff and parents/carers. - We will ensure that all members of the community are aware of the support available regarding online child abuse and exploitation, both locally and nationally. - If made aware of an incident involving online child abuse and/or exploitation, we will: - act in accordance with our Safeguarding Policy and the relevant local safeguarding children partnership procedures. - store any devices containing evidence securely: - If content is contained on students' personal devices, they will be managed in accordance with the DfE 'searching screening and confiscation' advice. - If any evidence is stored on our network or devices, we will act to block access to other users and isolate the content.

-- If made aware of intelligence or information which may relate to child sexual exploitation (on or offline), it will be passed through to the police by the DSL. - If members of the public or students at other schools are believed to have been targeted, the DSL will seek advice from the police and/or the Local Authority before sharing specific information to ensure that potential investigations are not compromised.
+- o if appropriate, make a referral to Children's Social Care and inform the police via 101, or 999 if a student is at immediate risk. - o If involving a staff member, make a referral to the LADO and take immediate steps to safeguard the community. - o carry out a risk assessment which considers any vulnerabilities of student(s) involved, including carrying out relevant checks with other agencies. - o inform parents/carers about the incident and how it is being managed and provide support and signposting, as appropriate. - o provide the necessary safeguards and support for students, such as, offering counselling or pastoral support. - o review the handling of any incidents to ensure that best practice is implemented; leadership team will review and update any management procedures, where necessary. - We will respond to concerns regarding online abuse and exploitation, regardless of whether the incident took place on our premises or using school provided or personal equipment. - Where possible and appropriate, students will be involved in decision making.
+If appropriate, they will be empowered to report concerns themselves with support, for example if the concern relates to online sexual abuse via the National Crime Agency CEOP Command (NCA-CEOP): www.ceop.police.uk/safety-centre/ - If we are unclear whether a criminal offence has been committed, the DSL will obtain advice immediately through the Education Safeguarding Service, Local Authority and/or police. - We will ensure that the NCA-CEOP reporting tools are visible and available to students and other members of our community, on Firefly. - If made aware of intelligence or information which may relate to child sexual exploitation (on or offline), it will be passed through to the police by the DSL. - If members of the public or students at other schools are believed to have been targeted, the DSL will seek advice from the police and/or the Local Authority before sharing specific information to ensure that potential investigations are not compromised.